-Unless Customer expressly designates the Severity Level, the Support Case will default to the lowest Severity Level.
+Unless Customer expressly designates the Severity Level, the Support Case will default to Severity Level 4.
 If Customer Contacts submit Support Cases related to enhancement or feature requests, Provider shall treat those tickets as closed once the request has been forwarded internally.
 Provider may also offer various support and training resources such as documentation, community forums, FAQs and user guides available from time-to-time.
 Additionally, Provider offers for-fee consultation and training services via Statements of Work.

 Table 1: Error Severity Level Definitions / Response Times

 |Error Severity Level||Description||Standard Support - Initial Response Time Target |

 |Severity Level 1 (Critical Severity)||An Error that (a) renders the Subscription Services completely inoperative or (b) makes Customer’s use of material features of the Subscription Services impossible, with no alternative available.||Two (2) Hours|

 |Severity Level 2 (High Severity)||An Error that (a) has a high impact to key portions of the Subscription Services or (b) seriously impairs Customer’s use of material function(s) of the Subscription Services and Customer cannot reasonably circumvent or avoid the Error on a temporary basis without significant time or effort.||Four (4) Hours|

 |Severity Level 3 (Medium Severity)||An Error that has a medium-to-low impact on the Subscription Services, but Customer can still access and use some functionality of the Subscription Services.||Twenty-four (24) Hours|

 |Severity Level 4 (Low Severity)||An Error that has low-to-no impact on Customer’s access to and use of the Subscription Services.||Seventy-two (72) Hours|